harrywang/fred/README.md

 - Having this variable then gives you the flexibility to use any port during testing, e.g., we set it to port 8007 when testing the production image locally.

 - Check out the Heroku deployment [instruction](/deploy/heroku/deployment-heroku.md)
-- Check out the AWS deployment [instruction](/deploy/aws/deployment-aws.md)
+- Check out the AWS deployment [regular instruction](/deploy/aws/regular/deployment-aws.md) or [simple instruction](/deploy/aws/simple/deployment-aws-simple.md)